Decent battery life

 My guess is that the average person would answer “No” to that question.
 If you find yourself in that camp, then you know that the Versa 3 is the better buy.

 However, don’t completely write off the Fitbit Sense.
-Fitbit puts its devices on sale quite often, so there’s a very good chance you could grab a Sense for far less than its $329.99 list price.
+Fitbit puts its devices on sale quite often, so there’s a good chance you could grab a Sense for far less than its $299.99 list price.
 Obviously, if the Sense is on sale, though, the Versa 3 likely is as well.
-But if you have a strict budget of $300 and you want to get the most smartwatch you can, it’s very likely you could find a Sense for that price.
+But if you have a strict budget of $250 and you want to get the most smartwatch you can, you could likely find a Sense for that price.
 If you want to spend as little as possible, though, the Versa 3 will do you just fine.

 Fitbit Versa 3 review: Is it a good value?